-- The brothers in Laodicea greet you, and also Nymphas and the church at [his](17)“his” there is a textual variant on this verse centering on the pronoun, here translated “his”.
-Some manuscripts read αὐτοῦ (his), some read αὐτῆς (her), and still others read αὐτῶν (their, singular neuter).
+- The brothers in Laodicea greet you, and also Nymphas and the church at [his](14)“his” there is a textual variant on this verse centering on the pronoun, here translated “his”.
+Some manuscripts read αὐτοῦ (his), some read αὐτῆς (her), and still others read αὐτῶν (singular neuter, so “it”).
 The pronoun refers to Nymphas, which could either be a masculine name or a feminine name (Nympha) depending on the accent.
 Unfortunately, manuscripts weren’t accented until centuries after the originals were lost, so that doesn’t help determine gender.
 Manuscript evidence is divided.
 The Majority Text supports the masculine reading, though the lateness of the manuscripts doesn’t make that conclusive.
 Give the divided manuscript evidence, Majority Text support, and lexical definitions as masculine, a masculine pronoun was chosen. house.

 - And when this letter is read in your presence, make it so this letter may also be read in the Laodiceans’ church, and that you may read the letter from Laodicea.

 - And tell Archippus: “See to the ministry you received in the Lord, so you might complete it.”